ctrl-routing-Mosesgarlic/ctrl-routing-Mosesgarlic/README.md

 ## 👨‍💻 About Me

 Hey there!
-I'm **Bill Kevin Maina** — a passionate developer and problem solver who thrives on turning complex challenges into elegant solutions.
+I'm **Moses Muranja** — a passionate developer and problem solver who thrives on turning complex challenges into elegant solutions.
 Currently pursuing a degree in **Computer Science** at **Strathmore University**, I specialize in **Mobile Application Development** and full-stack engineering.

 My journey spans across multiple domains: from architecting robust backend systems to crafting intuitive frontend experiences.
 I'm particularly drawn to projects that bridge technology with real-world impact, whether it's streamlining asset management or building scalable mobile applications.